Extended Minerals Reporting Template

 The RMI has been made aware that modified versions of the Extended Minerals Reporting Template and unofficial Raw Materials Reporting Template (RMRT) is being circulated.
 The RMI does not recognize any modified Minerals Reporting Template which was not developed through our cross-industry consensus process.

 The disposition process to review and add cobalt refiners and mica processors is ongoing.
-To submit the name of a refiner and/or processor, download and complete the Company Identification Questionnaire.
+To submit the name of a cobalt refiner, download and complete the Company Identification Questionnaire.
+To submit the name of a mica processor, download and complete the Company Identification Questionnaire for Emerging Minerals.
 Submit completed Company Identification Questionnaires (CIQs) to RMIaudit@responsiblebusiness.org.

 EMRT Completion Guide